SP-59 (São Paulo highway)

-The SP-059 is a highway in the southeastern part of the state of São Paulo in Brazil.
+The SP-059 (also known as Baixada Interlink or Planície Interlink) is a highway in the southeastern part of the state of São Paulo in Brazil.
 The highway is unnamed on its entire length.
 The highway links the highways Rodovia Anchieta (SP-150) and Imigrantes (SP-160), it enters the Planalto Interlink between the two highways, the SP-150 and the SP-160.
 It runs entirely in the municipality of Cubatão.
 The highway concessions is controlled by the transportation company EcoRodovias.